Districts of Smethwick: Bearwood

-The area is centred on Bearwood Road; one of Smethwick’s shopping areas.
-Bearwood Bus Station is located at the end of Bearwood Road and the corner of Hagley Road.
+The area is centered on Bearwood Road; one of Smethwick’s shopping areas.
+Bearwood Bus Station is at the end of Bearwood Road and the corner of Hagley Road.
 Next to it is Lightwoods Park, on the border with Birmingham.
-The lower part of Bearwood, heading towards Cape Hill, is Hadley Stadium.
-Warley Woods is located on the eastern side of Bearwood on Abbey Road; this is a large open space and scheduled protected public open space.
+Heading towards Cape Hill is Hadley Stadium.
+Warley Woods, a scheduled protected public open space is to the west of Bearwood on Abbey Road.

 Black Patch and Soho

-The area is centred on Black Patch Park and Soho Railway Junction, which is an imposing structure to the south.
+The area is centered on Black Patch Park and Soho Railway Junction, which is an imposing structure to the south.
 Soho is home to a Train Care Depot and the Soho Foundry, which was Matthew Boulton and James Watt’s famous factory, Most of the rest of the area is industrial with some housing.

-Cape Hill, Victoria Park and Windmill Lane
+Cape Hill, Victoria Park, and Windmill Lane

 It is centred on the road of the same name and includes the adjoining streets.
 This is Smethwick’s busiest shopping area and home to Asda and the Indoor Market.
 This is the former home of The Mitchells & Butler Brewery, which was demolished and replaced by housing.
 Most of the rest of the area is housing.
 Victoria Park is located at the High Street end.
 Windmill Lane Housing Estate is to the West of Cape Hill.

-Victoria Park, Smethwick, is the main formal and garden for the town of Smethwick and has a Green Flag award.
+Victoria Park, Smethwick, is the main formal garden for the town of Smethwick and has a Green Flag award.
 In 2010 the park was the subject of considerable investment and regeneration including a new bandstand.
 A flagship Adidas outdoor gym kit along with additional gym stations has also been installed.